-Baxter wrote those words in the 1600's but he's describing the plight of the 21st century man, isn't he?
+Baxter wrote those words in the 1600's but he's describing the plight of the 21st century man, woman, and child, isn't he?

 "If pride is such a vicious enemy, is there hope?" you ask.
 Yes, indeed!
-Peter gives us the battle strategy for dealing with pride...

-1 Peter 5:6-7 "Humble yourselves, therefore, under God's mighty hand, that he may lift you up in due time.
+Peter gives us the battle strategy for dealing with pride in 1 Peter 5:6-7, "Humble yourselves, therefore, under God's mighty hand, that he may lift you up in due time.
 Cast all your anxiety on him because he cares for you."

-If you want to defeat pride, you must do what a proud man would never do.
-Admit your absolute dependence upon God!
+If you want to defeat pride, you must do what a proud man will never do.
+And that is to admit your absolute dependence upon God Himself!
+You need God to do for you what you cannot do.
 Humble yourself under His hand.
 Cast your care upon Him believing His promise that He cares for you.

-It's why He sent His Son into the world, to do for you what you cannot do for yourself.
-It's why Jesus died-to pay the penalty for the sin of your pride and of every other sin.
-It's why Jesus conquered the grave-to set you free from your pride and every other sin so that you could live for the glory of God and the good of others.
+This is why He sent His Son into the world, to do for you and me what we cannot do for ourselves.
+It's also why Jesus died, to pay the penalty for the sin of our pride and of every other sin too.
+And it's why Jesus conquered the grave, to set us free from our pride and every other sin so that we can now live for the glory of God and the good of others.

-We'll learn more about the pursuit of humility next time, but it begins right here.
+We'll learn more about the pursuit of humility next time, but we don't need to wait to put the solution into practice.
+It begins right here.

-The Bottom Line: If you want to defeat pride, you must look to the cross.
+The Bottom Line: If we want to defeat pride, we must look to the cross.
+Today, and every day until we see Him.